 Symptoms of aberrant migration can vary depending on the location, but may include:

 Diagnosis of heartworms in cats is often difficult and not always 100% reliable; therefore, diagnosis usually requires a combination of tests.
 Your veterinarian will perform a physical examination and listen to the heart and lungs.
 Increased lung sounds may be heard during the examination.

-This blood test detects antibodies made by the cat, to adult heartworm antigen.
-This may give false-positive results if the cat has had a prior heartworm infection which has cleared up.
-Also, it is possible for the cat to have had microfilaria in the blood and removed them without them developing into adult worms.
+Antibody test: This blood test detects antibodies made by the cat, to adult heartworm antigen.
+This may give false-positive results if the cat has had a prior heartworm infection that has cleared up.
+Also, the cat can have had microfilaria in the blood and removed them without them developing into adult worms.
 Up to 25% of cats with adult heartworm infection are antibody-negative.

 If there are no clinical symptoms, your vet may decide not to treat the cat and wait for it to clear the parasite in its own time.
 As already noted, heartworms live for around 2-3 years in cats.
 If this is the chosen method, your veterinarian will want to monitor your cat every 6-12 months for signs of complications.

 Reduce inflammation: If the cat is displaying symptoms of heartworm disease, supportive therapy may be recommended.
 Corticosteroids (Prednisone) may be given to the cat to reduce the inflammatory response in the lungs, bronchi and pulmonary arteries.

 Supportive care: Cats with severe symptoms may require additional supportive therapy such as a bronchodilator to open the airways, oxygen therapy, and intravenous fluids.

 Adulticide treatment: This may be necessary for cats with clinical signs who are have not responded to supportive care.
 Caparsolate or Immiticide are the drugs used and kills the adult worms in cats.
 Neither has been approved for use in cats and treatment does carry risks.